18F/handbook/_pages/welcome-to-TTS/classes/training-and-development.md

 ### Skillsoft Leadership Development Program (SLDP)

 The goal of the [Skillsoft Leadership Development Program](https://insite.gsa.gov/employee-resources/training-and-development/leadership-resources/skillsoft-leadership-development-program) is to develop a new generation of GSA leaders by providing virtual training sessions that align with the [GSA Leadership Development Framework](https://insite.gsa.gov/cdnstatic/insite/GSA_Leadership_Development_Framework.pdf).
 The training is self-paced, allowing you to learn within your own schedule.
-You can enroll in these training by going into [OLU](https://gsaolu.gsa.gov/), scrolling down to the SLDP section and clicking on the training titles.
+You can enroll in these trainings by going into [OLU](https://gsaolu.gsa.gov/), scrolling down to the SLDP section and clicking on the training titles.
 Questions?
 Contact [Joshua.Dillon@gsa.gov](mailto:Joshua.Dillon@gsa.gov).

 ### Competitive Development Program (CDP)